 A register of pupils who have been diagnosed with asthma or prescribed a reliever inhaler will be kept.
 This is particularly important where there may be many pupils with asthma, and it will not be feasible for individual members of staff to be aware of which children these are.
+Medical needs (including allergies such as asthma) are shared with all staff so that they may be considered for specific teaching departments.
+For example, DT/PE or Food Technology.

-The asthmas register is located in the school office and allows for a quick check to establish if a pupil is recorded as having asthma and that consent for an emergency inhaler to be administered has been obtained.
+The asthmas register is located in the school office and is available to all staff via secure shared folder to allow for a quick check to establish if a pupil is recorded as having asthma and that consent for an emergency inhaler to be administered has been obtained.